worproject/edk2-platforms/Platform/Intel/Readme.md

 **TigerlakeOpenBoardPkg**
 1. This firmware project has been tested booting to Microsoft Windows 10 x64 with AHCI mode and Integrated Graphic Device.
 2. This firmware project has been also tested booting to Puppy Linux BionicPup64 8.0 with AHCI mode and Integrated Graphic Device.

+**AlderlakeOpenBoardPkg**
+1. This firmware project has been tested booting to Microsoft Windows 11 x64 with M2 SSD Disk and Integrated Graphic Device.
+2. AlderlakeOpenBoardPkg/Acpi/MinDsdt has been modified from MinPlatformPkg/Acpi/MinDsdt to avoid hang on boot to Microsoft Windows 11 x64.

 **WhitleyOpenBoardPkg**
 1. This firmware project has been tested booting to UEFI shell with headless serial console